 How to Make Vegetable Soup

-4. Add the diced tomatoes, thyme, and black pepper.
-Simmer for 10 minutes or until most of the liquid has evaporated.
+4. Add the canned diced tomatoes, fresh or dried thyme, and ground black pepper.
+Let the soup simmer for 10 minutes, until most of the liquid evaporates, stirring every few minutes.

-5. Pour in the broth, scraping the bottom of the pot with your spoon to loosen any vegetables that may have stuck.
+5. Pour in the vegetable broth and scrape the bottom of the pot to release any stuck-on vegetables.

-6. Stir in the potatoes, green beans, corn, bay leaves, and 1 teaspoon salt.
-Bring to a boil before reducing the heat to medium-low.
-Partially cover and simmer until the potatoes are tender, about 20 to 30 minutes.
-Stir in the peas and cook for 10 minutes.
-Stir the parsley into the vegetable soup just before serving.
+6. Add the diced potatoes, chopped green beans, corn, bay leaves, and 1 teaspoon salt.
+Bring the mixture to a boil, then reduce the heat to medium-low.
+Partially cover the Dutch oven and simmer until the potatoes are tender, 20 to 30 minutes, depending on the size and type of potato used.
+Taste and add additional salt if necessary.
+Drop in the frozen peas and cook for 10 minutes more.
+Stir in the chopped flat-leaf parsley and serve with crusty bread.

 Pro Tips for Making This Recipe